kubesphere/website/content/en/docs/project-user-guide/application-workloads/daemonsets.md

 ## Check DaemonSet Detail

-You can check the daemonSet detail via click daemonSet's name on the list.
+You can check the DaemonSet detail by clicking the DaemonSet's name in the list.

 ### DaemonSet Operations

 ![daemonsets](/images/docs/project-user-guide/workloads/daemonsets_list.png)

-You can click **More** to display what other operations about this DaemonSet you can do.
+Click the three dots on the right and select the operation from the menu to modify a DaemonSet.

 - **Edit**：View and edit the base data.
 - **Edit Yaml**：View, upload, download, or update the YAML file。